-Today, more than 6,000 young men and women come to Truman annually to gain a high-quality liberal arts education at an affordable price.
-Truman now offers 43 undergraduate and 7 graduate degree programs, 43 minors, and several additional areas of specialized study within 10 academic divisions.
+Today, almost 6,000 young men and women come to Truman annually to gain a high-quality liberal arts and sciences education at an affordable price.
+Truman now offers 45 undergraduate and 6 graduate degree programs, 44 minors, and several additional areas of specialized study within 10 academic divisions.
 Each year, graduates seeking admission to graduate and professional schools around the world enjoy a very high acceptance rate.
-In addition, Truman places more than 90 percent of graduates seeking employment in fields related to their courses of study.
+In 2004, over 44% of graduates attend graduate school, while the other 55% are employed full-time.

-Over 25 years ago in another innovative venture, Truman initiated a comprehensive student assessment program to measure the quality of education at Truman.
-During recent years, Truman has continued to build on its assessment program, the purpose of which is to ensure that each of its students receives a high-quality liberal arts education, tailored to his or her needs, and an academic degree of integrity.
+Over 30 years ago in another innovative venture, Truman initiated a comprehensive student assessment program to measure the quality of education at Truman.
+During recent years, Truman has continued to build its assessment program, the purpose of which is to ensure that each of its students receives a high-quality liberal arts and sciences education, tailored to his or her needs, and an academic degree of integrity.
 Numerous institutions, authors, and leaders in higher education have cited the program as a viable model to emulate in efforts to ensure educational accountability.